 This Raccoon is a reconnaissance variant Super Armour Fighting Suit.

 Originally model kits from the MK.A universe were manufactured by the Japanese firm Nitto.
 However, over the years other companies such as Hasegawa and Wave have sold kits in limited runs.

-The build itself was quite easy with no major issues, though all the instructions are in Japanese, which I cannot read!
+The build itself was quite easy with no major issues, though all the instructions are in Japanese!
 Due to the snap fit nature of the kit I found that there were to lots of small gaps between parts and they required filing.
 The kit has either a male or female head available, though the instructions calls for the female head.
 However, after painting the female head it did not go well so I ended up using the male one instead!

 I chose to use Gunze paints for painting the body armour replicating the paint scheme in the instructions.

 Due to SciFi having no real world rules for weathering anything goes.
 As a result my aim was to give the build a reasonably grimy look to it.
 Consequently I used various AK & Mig Ammo enamel washes as well as Flory Model Clay washes.

 Having recently purchased a bottle of AK interactive Asphalt Terrain I thought there was no reason not to create a small tarmac Vignette to use it on.
 For this I used a square of blue polystyrene on to which I put the asphalt terrain.
 Near one edge I airbrushed on a line of White paint and then added some Static grass.
 Finally I added a little weathering with various pigment and leaves.

 I am a big Sci-Fi fan and when this came up for sale it really appealed to me.
 I purchased it from a SciFi modeller who had an excess of MK.A kits which he did not require any more.